bcohenboulakia/nbworkshop/README.md

 The `pre_processing` and `post_processing` options in `conversion.json` allow executing a command before or after all Notebook conversions are completed:
  - The pre-processing command is run just after setting up the workflow and validating the configuration file
- - The post-processing command is run the Students branch has been commited and pushed

-By default (but it can be changed, see below), these command are executed on the Students branch with mainly two consequences:
+ - The post-processing command is run the `Students` branch has been commited and pushed By default (but it can be changed, see below), these command are executed on the `Students` branch with mainly two consequences:
-* The pre-processing command can modify any file without the changes impacting the main branch.
+* The pre-processing command can modify any file without the changes impacting the `main` branch.
 This allows for example to modify notebooks before conversion (removing changelogs or adding dates)
 * The post-processing has access to the files generated by the workflow.
 This allows for example to send all the generated ZIP archives to a LMS using its API (which could be considered as _TeachOps_...).

 The standard outputs of the commands execution are added to the process summary.
 Markdown can be used to format those output.
 If the execution failed, the execution error output is also displayed.

-The pre and post-processing commands can execute any shell command that is available in the GitHub Actions runner environment (see [Adding scripts to your workflow](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/adding-scripts-to-your-workflow) and [Workflow commands for GitHub Actions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions)).
+The pre and post-processing commands can call user scripts hosted in the repository, since the whole `main` branch content is copied to the `Students` branch.
+Both can also execute any shell command that is available in the GitHub Actions runner environment (see [Adding scripts to your workflow](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/adding-scripts-to-your-workflow) and [Workflow commands for GitHub Actions](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/workflow-commands-for-github-actions)).
 Notably, It is possible to switch branches within the post-processing command using the standard Git checkout command:
 ```bash
 git checkout main
 ```